amaiya/onprem/README.md

 llm = LLM(model_url='http://localhost:8000/v1')
 ```

-You can now easily access the served LLM to solve problems with
+That’s it!
+Solve problems with **OnPrem.LLM** as you normally would
-**OnPrem.LLM** as you normally would (e.g., RAG question-answering,
+(e.g., RAG question-answering, summarization, few-shot prompting, code
-summarization, few-shot prompting, code generation, etc.).
+generation, etc.).

 ### Using OpenAI Models with OnPrem.LLM